CsabaDu/CsabaDu.DynamicTestData/README.md

 ## What's New?

-### **Version 1.3.0**
+### **Version 1.4.0**

-- **New Feature**: `ITestDataReturns` and `ITestDataThrows` non-generic base marker interfaces to enhance extensibility.
+- **New Feature**: `object?[] PropertiesToArgs(bool withExpected)` method added to the `ITestData` interface, which allows you to get the test parameters of the `TestData` instance only as an array of objects, with or without the `Expected` property value.
+This method is useful for passing the selected properties of the `TestData` instance to a test framework defined test data type.

 - **Compatibility**: This update is fully backward-compatible with previous versions.
 Existing solutions will continue to work without any changes.

 ## Features
-(Updated v1.2.0)
+(Updated v1.4.0)

 **Generic `TestData` Types**:
 - The `TestData` record and its derived types (`TestDataReturns`, `TestDataThrows`) are generic and support up to nine arguments (`T1` to `T9`).
 - This allows for flexible test data creation for methods with varying numbers of parameters.

-**`Struct` Support**:
+**`ValueType` Support** (Updated v1.4.0):
-- The `TestDataReturns` record is designed for test cases that expect returning a not null `ValueType' (value type).
-It ensures that the expected result is a not null `ValueType' and provides methods to convert the test data into arguments.
+- The `TestDataReturns` record with `struct` constraint is designed for test cases that expect returning a not null `ValueType`.
+- It ensures that the expected result is a not null `ValueType` and provides methods to convert the test data into arguments.

 **`Exception` Support**:
 - The `TestDataThrows` record is specifically designed for test cases that expect exceptions to be thrown.
-- It includes the expected exception type and any arguments required for the test.
+- It includes the expected `Exception` type and any arguments required for the test.

 **`DynamicDataSource` Abstract Class** (Updated v1.1.0):
 - The `DynamicDataSource` class provides methods (`TestDataToArgs`, `TestDataReturnsToArgs`, `TestDataThrowsToArgs`) to convert test data into arguments for test methods.